ICAGEN/muscadet/README.md

 devtools::install_github("ICAGEN/muscadet")
 ```

-- To get started, read the [Get Started vignette](https://icagen.github.io/muscadet/articles/muscadet.html)
+- To **get started**, read the [Get Started vignette](https://icagen.github.io/muscadet/articles/muscadet.html)
-to learn about the `muscadet` workflow and function usage on demo example data.
+to learn about the `muscadet` workflow and function usage on **demo example data**.
-- To prepare inputs, read the [Preparation of input data vignette](https://icagen.github.io/muscadet/articles/data-prep.html)
+- To **prepare inputs**, read the [Preparation of input data vignette](https://icagen.github.io/muscadet/articles/data-prep.html)
 to get details on the inputs for `muscadet` and how to prepare them.
+- For more details and **examples on a real dataset**, a [Multiomic copy number analysis tutorial](https://icagen.github.io/muscadet/articles/tutorial_multiome.html)
+using 10x Genomics Multiome scATAC-seq and scRNA-seq data from multiple myeloma cells is available.

 ### Citation